(part II - The Presqu’île)

 The Opéra Nouvel (Nouvel Opera House) is the home of the Opéra National de Lyon.
 The existing opera house is a result of re-design by the distinguished French architect, Jean Nouvel.

 From Place de la Comédie, the square in front of the Opera House, take a southbound direction and walk in one of the most important and beautiful avenues of Presqu’île, Rue de la République.
-The boulevard crosses from north to south the upper part of Presqu’île and is home of big department stores, banks and palaces and one of the very few central streets lined with trees.
+The boulevard crosses from north to south the upper part of Presqu’île and is home to big department stores, banks, and palaces and one of the very few central streets lined with trees.
 After six blocks, turn right on Rue Gentil.
-There is no way to miss, after 100m, the impressive Saint-Nizier Church (Église Saint-Nizier).
-This present Flamboyant Gothic building (with a Renaissance portal) was built between the 14th and the 19th centuries.
+There is no way to miss the impressive Saint-Nizier Church (Église Saint-Nizier).
+The present Flamboyant Gothic building (with a Renaissance portal) was built between the 14th and the 19th centuries.

 The west (main) façade of the church (on Rue de Brest) is presented with an imposing central Renaissance style portal (a rare style in Lyon) supporting a pediment and flanked by two spiers.
 Unlike the rest of the building, this part does not present a unity of style.
 Composed of three successive styles, the architects nevertheless managed to give it a beautiful overall harmony.

-The North Tower was completed already at the end of the fifteenth century and is fashioned in Flamboyant Gothic style.
-Divided into three levels, its low part contains the portal, its central part is occupied by the clock and the upper houses the bells and a pink brick spier.
+The North Tower was completed already at the end of the 15th century and is fashioned in Flamboyant Gothic style.
+Divided into three levels, its low part contains the portal; its central part is occupied by the clock, and the upper houses the bells and a pink brick spier.

-The South Tower was built in the middle of the nineteenth century.
+The South Tower was built in the middle of the 19th century.
 Imagined in Gothic Revival by the architect Benoit (the father).
-The body of the tower is symmetrical to the north tower, but the bell tower and the spier is in flamboyant style made of Tournus stone.
+The tower's body is symmetrical to the north tower, but the bell tower and the spier are in flamboyant style made of Tournus stone.

 The asymmetrical but harmonious tours of Église Saint-Nizier can be seen from Vieux Lyon across the Saone River.

 Continue southbound in Rue de Brest for one block and turn left on Rue de la Poulaillerie.
-Here on number 8 of this street stands since the end of the 19th century, the Charvet clock, also known as the "Guignol clock".
-The clock is a work of the watchmaker Charvet, and the automata are of Fortune jeweler.
+Here, on number 8 of this street stands, since the end of the 19th century, the Charvet clock, also known as the "Guignol clock".
+The clock is a work of the watchmaker Charvet, and the automata are of the Fortune jeweler.
 The heart of the mechanism is made in the Haut-Jura by Bailly-Comte Morez.

 Turn right on Rue du Président Édouard Herriot and after two blocks turn left On Rue Grenette.
 On Rue Grenette are located two of the most famous (and expensive) cafés of the city.

 Le Grand Café des Négociants stands here (1, Place Francisque Régaud & Rue Grenette) since 1864.
-The café keeps throughout time its Second Empire decor characterized by its moulded and painted ceilings, its splendid opulent curtains and its numerous mirrors, all in burgundy and mahogany monochrome that give it a warm ambiance.
-Formerly a place of negotiation for diamond merchants, silk merchants and wholesale butchers that used numerous mirrors to communicate discretely through signs, the brasserie has remained the meeting place for politicians, artists, business travelers…and posh people.
+The café keeps its Second Empire decor throughout time characterized by its molded and painted ceilings, its splendid opulent curtains, and its numerous mirrors, all in burgundy and mahogany monochrome that give it a warm ambiance.
+Formerly a place of negotiation for diamond merchants, silk merchants, and wholesale butchers that used numerous mirrors to communicate discretely through signs, the brasserie has remained the meeting place for politicians, artists, business travelers…and posh people.
 If you are lucky, try to grab one of the very few tables reserved for coffee or tea, otherwise be prepared to buy an expensive snack or a glass of wine, if not an overpriced lunch.

-From this point onwards Rue de la République is closed to traffic forming a half-kilometer-long open space.
+Rue de la République is closed to traffic from this point onwards, and it forms a half-kilometer-long open space.

-Diagonally from L' Institution, on Place des Cordeliers stands the enormous and over decorated Palais de la Bourse or Palais du Commerce.
+Diagonally from L' Institution, on Place des Cordeliers stands the enormous and over-decorated Palais de la Bourse or Palais du Commerce.
 The building was inaugurated by Napoleon III and Empress Eugénie in 1860.
-Initially devoted to host many institutions, the Palais de la Bourse, now Chamber of Commerce and Industry, hosted: The Commercial Court, The Company of brokers in silk and goods, until 1867; The Employment Tribunal held its meetings until 1927; The Crédit Lyonnais, until 1934.
+Initially devoted to hosting many institutions, the Palais de la Bourse, now Chamber of Commerce and Industry, hosted: the Commercial Court, the Company of brokers in silk and goods, until 1867, and the Crédit Lyonnais, until 1934.
+The Employment Tribunal held its meetings here until 1927.